to-ie/eeb2-reunion/README.md

 ## Roadmap
 * [ ] Create the signup / login mechanism
+  * [ ] Create signup / login / password reset module
+    * [ ] Link signup of user to guest in the guest list
+    * [ ] Make sure signup module is not subject to script injections  / explore AWS Cognito
   * [ ] Create the login module
+    * [ ] User categories: Admin / View only / Student / Other
     * [ ] If the user is not already linked to a member of the guest list, ask the user to identify themselves.
-	* [ ] Create signup / login / password reset module
-	  * [ ] Link signup of user to guest in the guest list
-	  * [ ] Make sure signup module is not subject to script injections
-	  * [ ] Explore AWS Cognito
 * [ ] Create the header/menu structure with all pages (blank)
   * [ ] Homepage
     * [ ] Information about the event
     * [ ] Count of guest list / users / RSVPs
     * [ ] Share (on Facebook, Instagram, email, etc.)
     * [ ] Invite to the WhatsApp group
+  * [ ] About the event
   * [ ] RSVP / Payment
     * [ ] Make sure the user is mapped to a guest in the guest list.
 If not, redirect to the right page
     * [ ] Allow user to tentatively confirm presence by tick-box
     * [ ] Allow user to confirm the presence by payment.
     * [ ] [?]
 Allow +1s?
 How to manage additional guests?
 * [ ] Spread the word
   * [ ] Show a list of guests that are not currently registered and allow user to send an email invite.
   * [ ] Allow user to send an invitation to users who are not part of the guest list (teachers, students who failed the previous year).
   * [ ] Get in touch if the guest list is incomplete.
 * [ ] Administration
   * [ ] Guest list management
     * [ ] Creation of new groups (class section, teacher, failed class, other) in the guest list
     * [ ] Creation of new guests in the guest list
     * [ ] Removal of guests in the guest list
   * [ ] User / RSVP / Payment management
     * [ ] Lists of users who have registered / RSVP'd / Paid
 * [ ] Contact us
     * [ ] Contact form

 **Other:**
 * [ ] Organise the event (who?)